mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 We store the `etl_timestamp` to prevent issues in the case of a failed run.
 If a run fails during Hadoop Shred and is then rerun, we don't want the rerun to consider rows in the DynamoDB table which were written as part of the prior failed run; otherwise all events in the rerun would be rejected as dupes!

 It is clear when we read the event metadata from DynamoDB: during the Hadoop Shred process.
 But when do we write the event metadata for this run back to DynamoDB?
-Instead of doing all the reads and then doing all the writes, we decided to use DynamoDB's [conditional update] [dynamodb-cond-writes] to perform a check-and-set operation inside Hadoop Shred, on a per event basis.
+Instead of doing all the reads and then doing all the writes, we decided to use DynamoDB's [conditional update] [dynamodb-cond-writes] to perform a check-and-set operation inside Hadoop Shred, on a per-event basis.

 The algorithm is simple: